elspear/crowdfunding_backend/README.md

 **User stories:**
 Accounts & Roles
-- As a new user, I can sign up with a username, email, and password.
-- As a user, I can log in and receive a token so I can make authenticated requests.
+- As a visitor, I can browse open fundraisers.
-- As a user, I can choose my role (trainer, Pokémon Center admin, Safari Park admin) at signup.
+- As a supporter, I can pledge to fundraisers that interest me, and choose whether my donation is public or anonymous.
-- As a user, I can update my account information as well as delete my account.
+- As a user, I can create a profile page.
-- As a user, I can have a profile page displaying an image, bio, and my current fundraisers and pledges (excluding anonymous pledges)
+- As a fundraiser owner, I can update my fundraiser details and close it when the goal is met.

 Create & Manage Fundraisers
 - Any user role can create a fundraiser with a title, description, goal (₽), Pokémon name, image, and items needed.